ronandrevon/electronics/logisim/PIC16F84A/README.md

     - [x] Check ignore NULL character : proper if statement with jump if not
     - [x] Fix INT error while PORTB output(pull-down fix put overwrite PORTB) : added memory latch checking state change
     - [x] Fix 68 instead 69 : move pull down from the port level to the interrupt level
+    - [x] Fix multi loop issue : Removed toggle EEIE latch for notEEIE when EGIE is on and fixed PC:13 to PC:0 in instruction decode
+    - [x] Fix GOTO/INT conflict : prevent int jump if branching instruction in instruction decode module
+    - [x] Include return carriage at the input screen : Keyboard and screen on falling edge

 - Minor improvment :
-    - [ ] Fix multi loop issue
-    - [ ] Include return carriage at the input screen
-    - [ ] Fix GOTO/INT conflict
     - [ ] add cmp_string small program